|5.||No really, how do I play this bro?|

 Each build gets it's own minisection for you to check out, so consider this an anti-alt-tab guide.
 They are sourced from the various Dota 1 scenes and my personal experience.
 The formatting for this guide is matched heavily with my Faceless Void guide, which you can check out if you play him.

 Medusa is one of the few heroes in dota that could be called a tank, a word which applies not only to her durability but also her DPS.
-Medusa is an OK laning carries, though she lacks an escape mechanism before level 6.
+Medusa is an OK laning carry (600 range), though she lacks an escape mechanism before level 6.
 Mystic Snake crushes poorly positioned dual and trilanes, while Mana Shield allows you to be somewhat durable in lane and scales incredibly lategame.
 Split Shot does little early but reduce your last hitting power and push the lane, but late game takes your AoE DPS and puts you on Gyrocoptor's level without an attack limit.
-Her ultimate, Stone Gaze is an amazing (game breaking) skill that makes her impossible to gank without instant disables and makes teamfighting into her impossible.
+Her ultimate, Stone Gaze is an amazing (game breaking) skill that makes her difficult to gank without instant disables and makes teamfighting into her impossible.
 She crushes BKB dependent melee heroes and illusion carries alike.

 I'm not going to list out skills/whatnot, there's a well maintained wiki, excellent videos, and replays of how to play Medusa.
 An easy way to get better is to watch replays on player perspective -- filter recent games for Medusa and very high skill level.
 I will cover some of the points/tricks people are less aware of, even at higher levels.